thegreatdb/siacdn/README.md

 ## Prerequisites

 1. You should have Docker installed on your local machine.
-2. You should have a Google Kubernetes Engine cluster, running, and have kubectl authenticated to connect to it. (`gcloud container clusters create siacdn` && `gcloud container clusters get-credentials siacdn`)
+2. You should have access to a Kubernetes cluster, and have kubectl authenticated to connect to it.
-3. You should have a reserved external IP address named YOURDOMAIN-ip-address (`gcloud compute addresses create YOURDOMAIN-ip-address --global`)
-4. Create two A records in your DNS that point to this reserved external IP address - one with a www prefix and another without.
+3. The Kubernetes cluster should use nginx ingress an installation of cert-manager with a cluster-issuer named `letsencrypt-prod`.
+4. You should have a domain configured to point to your Kubernetes cluster.

 ## Customization and configuration changes before we can begin

-1. Change the value in `kube/siacdn-certificate-toplevel.yaml` to match your domain name (line 7)
-2. Change the value in `kube/siacdn-certificate-www.yaml` to match your domain name, keeping the www (line 7)
+1. Copy `kube/siacdn-sia-upload-secret.yaml.template` to `kube/siacdn-sia-upload-secret.yaml` and fill in SIA_WALLET_PASSWORD with the result of `echo -n "YOUR SEED PHRASE HERE" | base64 -w0`
-3. Copy `kube/siacdn-secret.yaml.template` to `kube/siacdn-secret.yaml` and fill in SIA_WALLET_PASSWORD with the result of `echo -n "YOUR SEED PHRASE HERE" | base64 -w0`
+2. Copy `kube/siacdn-sia-secret.yaml.template` to `kube/siacdn-sia-secret.yaml` and fill in SIA_WALLET_PASSWORD with the result of `echo -n "YOUR SEED PHRASE HERE" | base64 -w0`
-4. Ensure that these changes are pushed to your clone of this repo.
-5. Change "siacdn-ip-address" to what you named `YOURDOMAIN-ip-address`, in `kube/siacdn-ingress.yaml`.
-6. Change `ericflo/siacdn-nginx:latest` to `YOUR_DOCKERHUB_NAME/siacdn-nginx:latest` in bin/*, repeat for `siacdn-portal` and `siacdn-viewnode`.
+3. Change `ericflo/siacdn-nginx:latest` to `YOUR_DOCKERHUB_NAME/siacdn-nginx:latest` in bin/*, repeat for `siacdn-portal` and `siacdn-viewnode`.
-7. Do the same change for the Docker image name values in `kube/siacdn-deployment.yaml`.
+4. Do the same change for the Docker image name values in `kube/siacdn-deployment.yaml`.
-8. Create `siacdn-nginx`, `siacdn-portal`, and `siacdn-viewnode` projects on your Docker Hub account.
+5. Create `siacdn-nginx`, `siacdn-portal`, and `siacdn-viewnode` projects on your Docker Hub account.
-9. Edit the `server_name` field in `nginx/nginx.conf` to match your domain name.
+6. Edit the `server_name` field in `nginx/nginx.conf` to match your domain name.
-10. Change `SIACDN_DOMAIN` in `portal/Dockerfile` to match your domain.
+7. Change `SIACDN_DOMAIN` in `portal/Dockerfile` to match your domain.
-11. Run `bin/docker-build-nginx`, `bin/docker-build-portal`, and `bin/docker-build-viewnode`, which will build and upload the docker images to your account.
+8. Run `bin/docker-build-nginx`, `bin/docker-build-portal`, and `bin/docker-build-viewnode`, which will build and upload the docker images to your account.
-12. Commit and push all these changes to your fork of this repo.
+9. Commit and push all these changes to your fork of this repo.

 ## Installing SiaCDN